-"He had been looking at places," Suzy explains, "and I was like, uh-oh, I don't want to do that!
-Then my dear friends, who I've known for 30 years, bought a place here.
+“He had been looking at places,” Suzy explains, “and I was like, uh-oh, I don’t want to do that!
+Then my dear friends, who I’ve known for 30 years, bought a place here.
 When we first came out to visit, I looked at it and thought: This looks cool.
 This looks like adult day camp!
-But I said, 'I grew up in Phoenix, I'm not moving to Wickenburg.
-That's Cowtown!'"
+But I said, ‘I grew up in Phoenix, and I’m not moving to Wickenburg.
+That’s Cowtown!'”

 Suzy and Bill also looked at other Trilogy properties in Phoenix, including Trilogy at Vistancia.

 “They had golf, tennis, swimming, everything, but it was just in the middle of the city.
 I thought I wanted the city, but then I didn’t.
 This is special.”

 So Suzy and Bill ended up moving to Cowtown after all, and they’ve never regretted it.

 “Bill’s into golf,” Suzy says, “but I think it’s more the lifestyle.
 We can have people come out and visit.
 And, your blood pressure drops, you know?
 You feel like it’s a healthier lifestyle, a lot less stress.
 Just a better way of life.”